Gankare/Starlitseas_Dokumentation/README.md

 ### Level 2:
 The second level is slightly longer, moving upwards making it harder to jump on the whales, introducing blow whales that shoots the player in the air when walking on them.
 ![](/Assets/Level2_Ingame.png)
-Still an easy level but introdusing new elements.
+Still an easy level but introducing new elements.
 ![](/Assets/Level2.png)

 ### Level 3: